You can visualize BigQuery GIS data by using:

-- Geo Viz supports geometry inputs (points, lines, and polygons) in well-known
+- Geo Viz supports geometry inputs (points, lines, and polygons) that are

-STRINGcolumn.
-You can use BigQuery's geography functions to convert latitude and longitude to WKT.
+GEOGRAPHYcolumn.
+You can use BigQuery's geography functions to convert latitude and longitude to

 - Real-time, interactive analysis is handled locally by your browser and is subject to your browser's capabilities.

-- Geo Viz does not support sharing visualizations with others, saving a visualization, or downloading a visualization for offline editing.
+- Geo Viz does not support downloading a visualization for offline editing.

 Google Earth Engine

 You can also visualize BigQuery GIS data using Google Earth Engine.
 To use Earth Engine, export your BigQuery data to Cloud Storage and then import it into Earth Engine.
 You can use the Earth Engine tools to visualize your data.

 For more information on using Google Earth Engine, see the:

 You can perform visualizations in Jupyter notebooks by using the GeoJSON extension.
 To use this extension, your BigQuery GIS data must be in GeoJSON format.